holm0563/dotnet-passbook/README.md

 ## Requirements

-The solution requires .Net 4.5 and Visual Studio 2012 or higher.
+The solution requires .Net 4 and Visual Studio 2012 or higher. (*Note the main branch requires .NET 4.5 and its zip file libraries.)

 ##Certificates